 Check price on Amazon →

 The Ender 3 V3 SE is the value champion — Tom’s Hardware calls it “easily the best affordable FDM printer you can buy.”
-You get modern conveniences like CR Touch auto-leveling and a direct-drive extruder on the biggest bed in this price range.
+You get modern conveniences like CR Touch auto-leveling and a direct-drive extruder on the biggest bed in this price range, at a price that doesn’t depend on catching a sale.
 It asks a little more of you than a Bambu machine, but it rewards tinkerers with endless upgrade paths and a massive parts community.

 3. Anycubic Kobra 2 Neo — Best Ultra-Budget